linuxfreak/libs867_group_assignment/README.md

 ### 10.6 Final Remarks

 This database design represents a production-ready foundation for library network operations.
-The schema balances academic rigor (normalisation, constraints) with practical considerations (performance, maintainability).
+We have attempted balance academic rigor *(normalisation, constraints)* with practical considerations *(performance, maintainability).*

 The modular architecture supports incremental enhancement - digital resources, reservation systems, and advanced analytics can be added without disrupting existing operations.
-The Nigerian-specific adaptations demonstrate the importance of contextual database design beyond generic patterns.

-Future work should prioritize:
+Future work should prioritise:
 1. Implementation of proposed triggers for business logic automation
 2. Integration with external APIs for catalog enrichment
 3. Mobile application development leveraging the RESTful API layer
 4. Advanced analytics for collection development decisions

-The system successfully demonstrates how thoughtful database design bridges business requirements, technical constraints, and cultural context to create meaningful, maintainable information systems.

 ---
 <div style="page-break-after: always;"></div>